 There are no wrong answers, because this speaks to your mindset.
-If you only earn $20,000, don’t say that your word can’t be “rich”—of course it can!
+If you only earn $20,000 a year, don’t say that your word can’t be “rich”—of course it can!
 Setting “rich” as your word of the year might help you think rich, stop unnecessary spending, save money, and/or start a side hustle that will ultimately help you get to financial freedom!

 It’s about progress, not some unachievable destination.

 How to Make Your Word Successful

 So with all of this considered, how do you choose a Word of the Year for the coming year and make it successful?